vmstan/gravity-sync/ADVANCED.md

 Default setting in Gravity Sync is 0, change to 1 to skip this network test.

 #### `ROOT_CHECK_AVOID=''`
-The `./gravity-sync.sh` check that it's deployed with it's own user, but for container deployment it's a nuisance, to install a user and gave it passwordless sudo power, witch result with the same security risk as running as root.
+At execution, Gravity Sync will check that it's deployed with it's own user (not running as root), but for a container deployment this is not necessary.

 Default setting in Gravity Sync is 0, change to 1 to skip this root user test.